 Surgical and nonsurgical procedures

-- In the case of a severe blood clot, or if other medicines are not working, your healthcare professional may try a clot buster, or thrombolytic therapy, which is given by IV or injected directly into the clot through a catheter to quickly dissolve the clot.
+- In the case of a severe blood clot, or if other medicines are not working, your healthcare professional may try a clot buster, or thrombolytic therapy, which is given by IV or injected directly into the blood clot through a catheter to quickly dissolve it.

-- If you are not able to take medication, your healthcare professional may place a screen-like filter inside the vein to catch the DVT if it breaks off and prevent it from traveling to your lungs and causing a PE.
+- If you are not able to take medication, your healthcare professional may place a screen-like filter inside the vein to catch the DVT blood clot if it breaks off, and prevent it from traveling to your lungs and causing a PE.

-- In rare cases, the clot may be removed surgically.
+- In rare cases, the blood clot may be removed surgically.

 - Your healthcare professional may also recommend that you wear graduated compression stockings to help reduce swelling and keep blood from pooling and clotting.
 Talk to your healthcare professional about how and how long to wear compression stockings.

-See how Bob and his doctor found the treatment that worked for him.
+See how Joe and his doctor found the treatment that worked for him.